Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 ***Thump!***

-An engineering support package. *Their* job was the most blissful of all, to get a new overhead shield in place, this time a much more powerful unit than the little one Daar had brought in on his back. *This* shield was self-defending and would take direct orbital strikes to bring down---or a nuke inside the bubble.
+An engineering support package. *Their* job was the most blissful of all, to get a new overhead shield in place, this time a much more powerful unit than the little one Daar had brought in on his back. *This* shield was self-defending and would take direct orbital strikes to bring down - or a nuke inside the bubble.

 Just got to roll it off the array platform first.
 Not easy at the best of times, especially not now, when he was tired to the *bone,* running on aching muscles and fumes…